Charles Brooks Smith: Career

 After the war, Smith became a steamboat captain and businessman in Parkersburg.
-In 1875 voters elected Smith the Recorder for Wood County.
+In 1875 voters elected Smith the recorder for Wood County.
 Elected to the Parkersburg city council in 1876, two years later he became the mayor of Parkersburg (1878–1880).
-Such appears a part-time position for on the 1880 census Smith lists his occupation as "crockery dealer".
+This appears to have been a part-time position, for on the 1880 census, Smith lists his occupation as "crockery dealer".

 By the end of the year, voters had elected Smith the Wood County sheriff and treasurer (1880–1884).
 He served as delegate at large to the Republican National Convention in 1888.

 Smith successfully contested as a Republican the election of James Monroe Jackson to the Fifty-first Congress and thus served a partial term, from February 3, 1890, to March 3, 1891.

 Democrat James Capehart defeated Smith by year's end, so he did not serve in the Fifty-second Congress in 1890.